mvieyrar/diplo-cloud-construsalesman-service/README.md

 * construsalesmandb_creation.js

-The instructions to execute this microservice are:
+The instructions to execute manually this microservice are:
 1. Clone the git repo to your local repo.
 2. Copy the folder to your Eclipse workspace.
 3. Open Eclipse IDE and import project.